Nomad-Media/samples-js/config/Readme.md

 > 📘 Note
 >
-> For more information about the API call used go to [Gets the server time.](ref:getservertime-1)
+> For more information about the API call used go to [Get Server Time](https://developer.nomad-cms.com/docs/get-server-time)

 ## Clear Server Cache